 Also located in Louisville are Rabbit Hole Distillery, Bulleit Distilling Co., and Stitzel-Weller Distillery.
 Rabbit Hole and Bulleit Distilleries are crowd favorites and offer one-of-a-kind distillery experiences.
 You are sure to be amazed by the modern architecture Rabbit Hole offers.

 Next, drive on over to the Shepardsville and Owensboro areas to check out the Jim Beam American Stillhouse and Green River Distilling Co.
 The Jim Beam American Stillhouse is located in a rustic-looking farmhouse building, and the tour is highly interactive and one you definitely do not want to miss.

 Next up, in Danville, you will come across Wilderness Trail Distillery.
-Here, you will get to try their exceptional small batch and single barrel whiskey.
+Here, you will get to try their exceptional small-batch and single-barrel whiskey.
 Four Roses Distillery is situated in Lawrenceburg.
-Unsurprisingly, the lovely grounds here are adorned in roses and has a charismatic narrative.
+Unsurprisingly, the lovely grounds here are adorned with roses and emanating charisma.
 Just down the road, on the peaceful Kentucky River, is the Wild Turkey Distillery.
 Wild Turkey is a favorite among whiskey lovers and seeing their impressive new building is worth the trip alone.